BitCannaCommunity/BitCanna_Raspberry_Pi_Wallet_Installation_Guides/README.md

  ## What is it?

-This are 2 Guides that were created to help those among the BitCanna Community interested to run their Full Node Wallets(*) using a Raspberry Pi.
+These are 2 Guides that were created to help those among the BitCanna Community interested to run their Full Node Wallets(*) using a Raspberry Pi.

 *The possibility to use it as a Masternode is still to be tested.